segmentio/segment-docs/src/connections/destinations/catalog/actions-kafka/index.md

 ---
 title: Kafka Destination
+beta: true
+hidden: true
+id:
 ---

 {% include content/plan-grid.md name="actions" %}

 [Kafka](https://kafka.apache.org/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} provides a highly scalable and fault-tolerant messaging system that enables real-time data processing and stream processing at scale.
 When integrated with Segment, Kafka serves as a powerful backbone for managing and processing event data collected by Segment, allowing businesses to efficiently ingest, route, and analyze data across various applications and systems in real time.

 This destination is maintained by Segment.
+For any issues with the destination, [contact the Segment Support team](mailto:friends@segment.com).

 ## Getting started

 ### Create the Kafka Destination

-1. From your workspace's [Destination catalog page](https://app.segment.com/goto-my-workspace/destinations/catalog){:target="_blank”} search for "Kafka"
+1. From your workspace's [Destination catalog page](https://app.segment.com/goto-my-workspace/destinations/catalog){:target="_blank”} search for "Kafka".
-2. Select the "Kafka" tile and click **Add Destination**
+2. Select the "Kafka" tile and click **Add Destination**.
 3. Select an existing Source to connect to Kafka.
-4. Give your Kafka Destination a name.
+4. Enter a name for your Kafka destination.

 ### Configure the Kafka Destination

-Authentication and Encryption settings for Kafka depend on the way your cluster is configured.
-You may need the assistance of someone technical to provide values for the following configuration Settings:
+The way you've configured your Kafka Cluster informs the authentication and encryption settings you'll need to apply to the Segment Kafka Destination.
+You may need the assistance of someone technical to provide values for the following Settings:

-5. On the Settings tab, provide values for the **Client ID**, **Brokers** and **Authentication Mechanism** Setting fields.
+5. On the Settings tab, enter values into the **Client ID**, **Brokers** and **Authentication Mechanism** setting fields.
-6. Populate fields for your selected **Authentication Mechanism**:
+6. Populate fields based on the value you selected from the **Authentication Mechanism** field:
-   For **Plain** or **SCRAM-SHA-256 / 512**: provide values for **Username** and **Password** fields.
+- **Plain** or **SCRAM-SHA-256 / 512** authentication: provide values for **Username** and **Password** fields.
-   For **AWS**: Provide values for **AWS Access Key ID** and **AWS Secret Key** fields, and optionally for the **AWS Authorization Identity** field.
+- **AWS** authentication: provide values for **AWS Access Key ID** and **AWS Secret Key** fields, and optionally for the **AWS Authorization Identity** field.
-   For **Client Certificate** you will need to provide values for the **SSL Client Key** and **SSL Client Certificate** Settings fields.
+- **Client Certificate** authentication: provide values for the **SSL Client Key** and **SSL Client Certificate** fields.
-7. Optionally populate the **SSL Certificate Authority** field.
+7. Populate the **SSL Certificate Authority** field, if necessary.
-8. Save your changes before proceeding to the next step.
+8. Save your changes and proceed to Configure the Send Action.

 ### Configure the "Send" Action

-9. Click to the Mappings tab and add a new **Send** Mapping.
+9. Select the Mappings tab and add a new **Send** mapping.
 10. Select a Topic to send data to.
-This field should auto-populate based on the credentials provided in the Settings tab.
+This field should auto-populate based on the credentials you provided in the Settings tab.
 11. Map your payload using the **Payload** field.
-12. Optionally specify Partitioning preferences, Headers and Message Key values.
+12. _(Optional)_: Specify partitioning preferences, Headers and Message Key values.
-13. Save and enable the Action, then navigate back to the Destination's Settings tab and enable and save the Destination.
+13. Save and enable the Action, then navigate back to the Kafka destination's Settings tab to enable and save the Destination.

-The Destination should now be configured to send data to your Kafka cluster.

 {% include components/actions-fields.html %}